2023 James Logan Martin Luther King Jr Invitational

 Important Warning: the longer the tournament goes the worse I become at judging.
 If I've judged like 10+ debates be prepared for short rfds and be clear so I don't misflow you and make things obvious so I dont do illogical things.

-I will listen to any argument, (yes, including tricks, yes including nebel T, yes including K affs of any type, listing these as they are supposedly the most "controversial") in any event, against any opponent, with the exception of the obviously morally objectionable arguments (use common sense or ask), arguments attempting to change the number of winners/losers, and arguments attempting to take speaker points out of my hands.
+I will listen to any argument, (yes, including tricks, nebel T, intrinsic perms, extra T, K affs of any type, listing these as they are supposedly the most "controversial") in any event, against any opponent, with the exception of the obviously morally objectionable arguments (use common sense or ask), arguments attempting to change the number of winners/losers, and arguments attempting to take speaker points out of my hands.
 With those exceptions, my only dogma is that dogma is bad.
 If you are confident in your ability to beat your opponents on the flow, pref me high.
 If you have certain arguments you dogmatically hate and are terrible at debating against, it is probably in your best interests to pref me low, because I will almost certainly be willing to evaluate those arguments no matter how silly you find them.

 I believe that paradigms should exclusively be used to list experience with arguments, and that judges should not have "preferences" in the sense of arguments they dont want to evaluate.
 We're very likely being paid to be here to adjudicate the debates the debaters want to have, so the fact that some judges see fit to refuse to evaluate the fruit of some debaters' labor because they personally didn't like the args when they debated is extremely frustrating and frankly disrespectful to the time and effort of the debaters in my opinion.
 So below is my experience and a quick pref guide, based not on preference, but on my background knowledge of the arguments.

 Experience: HSLD debate, Archbishop Mitty, 2018-2021; TOC qual 2020, 3 career bids.
-VBI camp instructor - Summer of 2021, Summer of 2022.
+VBI camp instructor - Summer of 2021, Summer of 2022, Summer of 2023.
 Private coaching - Fall 2021-2022 (no longer actively coaching).
-Happy to talk about math stuff!
+Happy to talk about math stuff, especially topology!

 Pref guide - based on experience as a debater and judge, not personal arg preference